CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

                       virtual_qubits[4]: 'QB5'  } # Set Helmi Qubit Mapping like this.
     job = backend.run(qc_decomposed, shots=, qubit_mapping=qubit_mapping) # Run with decomposed circuit and qubit mapping

 Helmi currently uses `qiskit-iqm==2.0` from which you can make your own container wrapper if you require additional python packages in your workflow.
 Instructions can be found via the [LUMI container wrapper](../../../computing/containers/tykky/).
+You will still need the `csc_qu_tools` python package to submit jobs to Helmi.

 <!--     module load LUMI lumi-container-wrapper
     mkdir qiskit-iqm